 From early on the Church has seen more than a prophet in Jesus.
 Herzog says Jesus “came to be seen as a figure who mediated God’s covenant love, God’s justice, and God’s healing power.”
 (253) That figure shows clearly in Herzog’s analysis of Jesus’ words and powerful signs in first-century Palestine.
-Does Jesus’ mediation continue beyond his short career in the flesh on earth?
-That, of course, is the theme of the Church’s developing Christology.
+But does Jesus’ mediation continue beyond his short career in the flesh on earth?
+That, of course, is a basic theme of the Church’s developing Christology.

 Jesus’ time on earth, Herzog says, became “the foundation for a fuller christological elaboration of Jesus as exclusive mediator of God’s beneficence.” (p.
-253, my emphasis) We see that exclusive mediator in developing Church theology, Herzog says, in the letters of 1 Timothy, and Hebrews.
+253, my emphasis) We see that exclusive mediator, Herzog says, in the letters of 1 Timothy, and Hebrews.
 In Ephesians and Colossians there’s a universalization of Jesus’ particular acts of forgiveness of sin and debt.
 In a tendency to spiritualize, though, debt mostly falls out, except where its echo persists in the Lord’s Prayer. (p.
 254)

 More movements characterized the developing Church theology:

 - The “something greater than the temple” became the Body of Christ and its extension in believers.
 (1 Corinthians 3:16-17 and John 2:21))

 - “Jesus, the interpreter of God’s Word, became Jesus the embodiment of God’s Word.”
 (John 1:14)

 - “The renewal of the covenant … became the new covenant found in Jesus.”
 (1 Corinthians 11:25)

 - The reign of God became the final coming kingdom: “Thy kingdom come, thy will be done on earth as it is in heaven.”
 (Matthew 6:10)